 The following is a complete and updated list of passport requirements for minors:

-Minors aged 8 to 17 years old, on the other hand, must secure an appointment online, unless they’re applying with another minor sibling aged 7 years old or below, in which case they’re also entitled to use the courtesy/priority lane.
+Minors aged 8 to 17 years old are likewise required to secure an appointment online.
+On the day of their appointment, they can’t use the courtesy/priority lane unless they’re applying with another minor sibling aged 7 years old or below.

 b.
 Duly accomplished passport application form.

 The parent or legal guardian may accomplish and sign the application form on the minor’s behalf.
-You can download the passport application form for minors here.
+The passport application form can be obtained on-site.
+You can also download the passport application form for minors here.

 d.
 Birth Certificate.